Electoral College (Pakistan)

-The President of Pakistan is chosen by an electoral college, in Pakistan.
-According to Article 41(3) of the Constitution of Pakistan, this electoral college consists of the Senate, the National Assembly of Pakistan, and the Provincial Assemblies of the four provinces.
+An electoral college is constituted ad hoc to elect the president of Pakistan as the head of state and federation.
+It consists of the Senate, the National Assembly, and the four provincial assemblies, under Article 41(3) of the Constitution of Pakistan.

 Members of the National Assembly and Provincial Assemblies are directly elected by the people in competitive multi-party elections.
 Members of the Senate are indirectly elected by the provincial assemblies, for a term of six years.

 Electoral system

 The President of Pakistan is indirectly elected by the Electoral College of Pakistan – a joint sitting of the Senate, National Assembly and Provincial Assemblies.

 The votes of the members of the Senate and National Assembly are counted as single votes.
 Meanwhile, the votes given by the provincial assembly legislators are adjusted so as to give each province an equal share in the election.
 This is so because, each provincial assembly has a varying number of members, depending upon population size.
 The largest province by population size, Punjab, has a total of 371 members in its assembly, whereas the smallest province of Balochistan has a mere 65 members in its legislature.
 Therefore, the provincial votes are weighted against the Balochistan assembly in the following manner: